Communication Hub: Presentation Skills

 How This Hub Fits the Fired Up!
 Leadership System

-Communication is one of the most visible expressions of leadership resilience.
+Public speaking is one of the most visible expressions of leadership resilience.
 When your stress response runs the meeting,

 This hub connects directly to the broader framework so you can strengthen communication as a system, not a one-off fix.